 She noted the images will help dental students provide better patient care since the students will have more visual information that will help them recognize when a patient has a particular oral disease and when to refer that patient for follow-up treatment and care.

 Gobetti agreed.
-“All faculty and students will benefit,” he said.
-“By reviewing, analyzing and discussing these images, students will become even more proficient in recognizing a range of oral pathologies.”
+“Students will benefit,” he said.
+“By reviewing, analyzing and discussing these images, they will become more proficient in recognizing a range of oral pathologies.”

 Gobetti’s career at U-M began as a dental student in 1964 and continued as an instructor after receiving his DDS four years later.
 He taught oral medicine to dental and dental hygiene students and directed oral diagnosis clinic rotations.
 Gobetti has used thousands of those images in lectures that he has presented across the U.S. and around the world, including more than 500 academic lectures at local, regional, national and international scientific meetings.